You are here

 - Listening to and acting on your experiences.

 - Involving the public and people who receive care in our work and working in partnership with other organisations and local groups.

 - Challenging all providers, with the worst performers getting the most attention.

 - Making fair and authoritative judgements, supported by the best information and evidence.

-- Taking appropriate action if care services are failing to meet the standards.
+- Taking appropriate action if care services are failing to meet fundamental standards of quality and safety.

 - Carrying out in-depth investigations to look at care across the system.